- Sphere Engine overview

 Sphere Engine limitations

-The limit of the number of submissions depends on the method of integration (JavaScript widget or RESTful API) and the type of subscription.
+The default limit of the number of submissions depends on the method of integration (JavaScript widget or RESTful API) and the type of subscription.

-What is the program execution time limit?
+What is the default program execution time limit?

-In the case of the Compilers module, the limitation for the program execution time depends on the configuration and can range from 1 to 15 seconds.
+In the case of the Compilers module, the default limitation for the program execution time depends on the configuration and can range from 1 to 15 seconds.

-In the Problems module, the program execution time limit results from the test case parameters and can also range from 1 to 60 seconds.
+In the Problems module, the default program execution time limit results from the test case parameters and can also range from 1 to 60 seconds.

 Note: The limit value for execution time applies only to the actual time it takes to run the program.
 Each time the submission is executed, many routine operations are performed (e.g. program compilation and preparation of the runtime environment), which affect the total time required to run the submission.
 These are not taken into account in the program's execution time limit.

-What is the limit of the number of test cases in a single programming problem in the Sphere Engine Problems module?
+What is the default limit of the number of test cases in a single programming problem in the Sphere Engine Problems module?

 The default maximum number of test cases is 16.
 If the test case construction is correct, this number should be sufficient.
 Please refer to the “Good test case design article” from the content manager's handbook which explains how to create correct and valuable test cases for problems.